ShivanshiAg/Flight_delay_EDA_Prediction/README.md

 * Encode categoricals: target/one‑hot encodings for carrier, origin, dest.
 * Split strategy: time‑aware split (train on past, test on future) or stratified random split.

-> Replace with the exact steps you implemented.

 ---

 ## 📊 EDA – What We Looked At